 Encompassing Nepal, northern India, Bhutan, and the Tibetan areas occupied by China, the greater Himalayan region is a nexus of cultural and linguistic diversity.
-In recent decades, more than 20,000 people from various parts of the region have settled in Queens and Brooklyn, making New York into a new microcosm of Himalayan diversity and a major Himalayan diaspora hub.
+In recent decades, tens of thousands people from various parts of the region have settled especially in Queens and Brooklyn, making New York into a new microcosm of Himalayan diversity and a major Himalayan diaspora hub.

 Himalayan New Yorkers are generally united by their connection to Tibetan culture, written language, tradition, and religion, but the diversity of their own specific backgrounds is also substantial.
 Central Tibetan or Nepali may serve as a lingua franca, but a nearly full-spectrum range of Tibeto-Burman and Tibetic languages can now be heard across the five boroughs, including Loke, Sherpa, Kham, Amdo, and Ü-Tsang varieties, among others.

 With most adults working long hours to make a living, many younger people in the New York community have limited access to information about their language, culture, and way of life.
 Himalayan New Yorkers speak multiple languages but may lack confidence in their language skills and fear that their cultural identity is disappearing.